 The face-to-face modules take place in two locations.

-The first part will take place in Mumbai, over five days between 27 and 31 May 2019 in Mumbai, or between 29 July and 2 August in Bangalore.
+The first part will take place over five days between 27 and 31 May 2019 in Mumbai, or between 29 July and 2 August in Bangalore.

 The second part will take place over three days between 27 and 29 August 2019 in Jakarta, or between 3 and 5 September 2019 in Lagos.

 If you are interested applying or want more information about the Indo-Pacific Venture, please get in touch here.

 USD 5,000 (inclusive of taxes).